OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 - When a new feature branch is checked in, new infrastructure for that feature branch is spun-up in `Test`.
 - Subsequent check-ins for that feature branch will go to that infrastructure.
 - By default, all applications in `Test` use the `Staging` instance of their dependent applications.
 This can be overwritten to point to `Test` when work on 1 to N applications is tightly coupled.
-- When the feature branch is merged into master, the testing infrastructure is torn down, and the deployment pushes code to `Staging`.
+- When the feature branch is merged into master, a deployment is kicked off which tears the testing infrastructure is torn down and then it automatically deploys the merged code to `Staging`.
 - After final verification and sign-off, the code is pushed to `Production`.

 The lifecycles will be: